-SMG reports that in 2013, the DLCC experienced a slight increase in the number of events and a decrease in attendance and number of visits when compared to 2012.
+SMG reports that in 2014, the DLCC experienced a slight decrease in the number of events but an increase in attendance and number of visits when compared to 2013.
 This can be attributed to the different types of events hosted at the DLCC.
-The main exhibit halls were occupied by events for 44% of the year.
+The main exhibit halls were occupied by events for 43% of the year.